Khloe Kardashian & Tristan Thompson Step Out For A Date Night In L.A.

 As previously reported by the Inquisitr, Khloe Kardashian and Tristan Thompson have allegedly been using their time together in L.A. and Mexico to reconnect following a stressful year, in which they welcomed a daughter and dealt with major relationship issues.

 As many fans will remember, Tristan was busted cheating on Khloe back in April when photos and video of him with multiple women surfaced online just days before Kardashian gave birth to baby True.
-The pair have seemingly be working on their romance every since.
+The pair has seemingly been working on their romance ever since.

-However, sources are now telling Hollywood Life that things are good between the couple, and that they may even decide to have another baby soon, especially since Thompson wants a big family with five or six children.
+However, sources are now telling Hollywood Life that things are good between the couple and that they may even decide to have another baby soon, especially since Thompson wants a big family with five or six children.

 “Khloe loved being pregnant, but she’s the first to say how great she feels now that she’s lost the baby weight.
 That being said, she could find herself pregnant again soon.
 Tristan wants to have a big family with her.
 He’s been saying that since they first fell in love, that he can see them having five or even six kids.
 That hasn’t changed, he loves being a dad and is even more in love with Khloe now that they have True,” an insider revealed.